btkostner/neon/DEVELOPMENT.md

 ## Running

 Because this is such a huge project, there is a simple `docker-compose.yml` file that will take care of everything you need.

-Simply run `docker-compose up` and access `localhost:4000` for a working environment.
-This also sets up hot code reloading for most of the project (Elixir and JavaScript).
+To start, you will want to build the initial images.
+Don't worry, most of the code is hot reloading, so you will not need to do this for every change.
+Only if you are adding or removing packages.

+First off, run `docker-compose build`.

+Then, you will want to setup the database, so run this:
+`docker-compose run neon mix ecto.setup`.

+And finally, you should be able to start the app with `docker-compose up`.

+It may take a bit to start up, but after a bit, you should be able to access `localhost:4000` to see the site.
+Most modifications should update automatically, so hack away!

 ## Languages